Laphet/cuhk-beamer/README.md

 # cuhk-beamer
 This is a minimalist LaTeX Beamer template following the CUHK official color scheme.
+Please ref "beamer-main.tex" for usage.